 A good timber will be enough hard and shiny.

 The colour of timber is an indicator of its strength.
-If the colour of timber is dark its indicates high strength, and light colour indicative of low strength.
+If the colour of timber is dark, it indicates high strength and light colour is indicative of low strength.

-There is a sweet smell in a good timber and bad smell indicates decayed timber.
+There is a sweet smell in a good timber and a bad smell indicates decayed timber.